ucc23/ucc/_pages/DBs_edits.md

 * FSR 1758
 * VDBH 140,vdBergh-Hagen 140

-We do not use the values listed here to generate the positions for the clusters in the UCC.
+We do not use the values listed here to generate the (RA, DEC) positions for the clusters, unless its the only place where they are listed.

 ## Loktin & Popova 2017